Cloud-Computing-Spring-2025/handson-7-spark-structured-api-movie-ratings-analysis-malamuru/README.md

 ## **Overview**

-In this assignment, you will leverage Spark Structured APIs to analyze a dataset containing employee information from various departments within an organization.
-Your goal is to extract meaningful insights related to employee satisfaction, engagement, concerns, and job titles.
-This exercise is designed to enhance your data manipulation and analytical skills using Spark's powerful APIs.
+In this assignment, we has leverage Spark Structured APIs to analyze a dataset containing employee information from various departments within an organization. we have extracted meaningful insights related to employee satisfaction, engagement, concerns, and job titles.
+This exercise is designed to enhanced data manipulation and analytical skills using Spark's powerful APIs.

 ## **Objectives**